beporter/py-yaml-get/README.md

 A small single-file, no-dependencies python command line script that consumes a YAML file and displays a single nested value named by a `dotted.path` argument.

-Initially built to supplment automated command line usage of an [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+Initially built to supplement automated command line usage of an [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 ## Requirements